-OCM’s COVID safety plans to rehearse and film this production have been reviewed and approved by Dr. Patsy Kelso, Vermont State Epidemiologist, and the Vermont RESTART team.
+OCM’s COVID safety plans to rehearse and film this production were reviewed and approved by Dr. Patsy Kelso, Vermont State Epidemiologist, and the Vermont RESTART team.

-OCM is supported in part by grants from the National Endowment of the Arts, the Walter Cerf Community Fund of the Vermont Community Foundation and the Vermont Arts Council.
+OCM is supported in part by grants from the National Endowment for the Arts, the Walter Cerf Community Fund of the Vermont Community Foundations, and the Vermont Arts Council.

 Please visit the STAFF page to see bios for the creative and production staff.